kurtheiden/phoenix-studio-vision/docs/CONTRIBUTING_AUTHENTIC_SAMPLES.md

 - Contribute small test projects instead of personal projects
 - Contact the project privately before sharing sensitive material

-Contributors are welcome to contact the project privately before sending materials.
+Contributors are welcome to contact the project privately at soundzilla@yahoo.com before sending materials.
 Public posting is not required.

 When modifying a project for privacy, preserve the untouched original